VinACE/samples-python-flask/README.md

 ## Introduction

-This tutorial will demonstrate how to use OAuth 2.0 and OpenID Connect to add authentication to a Python/Flask application.
+This tutorial will demonstrate how to use OAuth 2.0 and OpenID Connect to add authentication to a Flask application.
+The front-end is an Angular.js application and it shows the following use cases:

-### 1. Login Redirect
+#### Login Redirect

 Users are redirected to your Okta organization for authentication.